Koschmann-Lab/cnstap-objects/README.md

 |--src\
 &nbsp;&nbsp;&nbsp;&nbsp;|--index.js

-The payload file of each KO in this class combines structured data and software code.
+The payload file of each KO in this class combines structured data and software code represented using the JavaScript programming language.

 The structured data in each KO is two-fold.
 Along with a set of weights (not shown), there is in each KO a drug-specific set of 6 chemotherapy drug facts and 3 patient-specific characteristics represented in a variable object with 9 overall features like this one for dasatanib: